nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-primary">

-:information_source: Don’t forget to update `AddressBookParser` to use our new `RemarkCommandParser`!
+:information_source: Don’t forget to update `FridayParser` to use our new `RemarkCommandParser`!

 </div>